DFT modelling of stacking faults in hexagonal and cubic GaN: Electronic structure

 It is important to understand the nature of the band alignment around the SFs (whether a type I or type II interface) as it can affect the trapping of electrons and holes and hence the optoelectronic properties\cite{caro2013theory}.
 We compare the band edges in simulation cells with stacking faults to cells of perfect bulk, ensuring that the deep-lying non-dispersive $d$-bands are aligned as explained in Sec.~\ref{sec:comp-meth-models}.
 The band edges are shown in Fig.~\ref{fig:bandedges} for both wz and zb.
-It should be noted that, as is standard for most DFT calculations, our calculated band gaps 1.65 eV (bulk wz GaN) and 1.52 eV (bulk zb GaN) are underestimated compared to the experimental values (3.51 eV and 3.30 eV for bulk wz and zb GaN respectively\cite{Vurgaftman:2003dm}).
+It should be noted that, as is standard for most DFT calculations, our calculated band gaps 1.65 eV (bulk wz GaN) and 1.52 eV (bulk zb GaN) are significantly underestimated compared to the experimental values (3.51 eV and 3.30 eV for bulk wz and zb GaN respectively\cite{Vurgaftman:2003dm}).
 This underestimate is a well-known feature of standard DFT functionals, and our calculations are in good agreement with other DFT values\cite{benbedra2025energetics}.

-We see that in zb, for all SFs, these defects are type II interfaces, with both valence band maximum and conduction band minimum shifted higher than in the bulk.
-For wz the same is true, though for the I$_{1}$ SF (the most common) the conduction band minimum is extremely close to the energy in the bulk; the behaviour is likely to be very sensitive to local fields and perturbations of the electronic structure, so that hints type I behaviour might be seen.
+We see that, for all SFs in zb, these defects are type II interfaces, with both valence band maximum and conduction band minimum shifted higher than in the bulk.
+For wz the same is true, though for the I$_{1}$ SF (the most common) the conduction band minimum is extremely close to the energy in the bulk; the behavior is likely to be very sensitive to local fields and perturbations of the electronic structure, so that hints of type I behavior might be seen.
 This is in broad agreement with existing simulation results\cite{lahnemann2012direct,stampfl1999density,Lu:2003so,Sun:2002vi}, though we are not aware of systematic testing of the size of simulation cell in other theory work.
 We also see that the gap is reduced by $\sim$0.01~eV in the wz I1 SF and by $\sim$0.04~eV in zb I SF.
-Experimental CL and PL results show a similar narrowing of the gap\cite{Haberlen:2010jw} from SFs in wz samples, though the magnitude is larger, at $\sim$0.9~eV.
+This result is in contradiction to simple models of SFs in zb, assumed to be wz insertions into the zb matrix, which would lead to an increase of the gap.
+This highlights the importance of detailed electronic structure modelling of realistic models of materials.
+Experimental CL and PL results show bands associated with SFs in wz samples which are at lower energies than the band edge\cite{Liu:2005nt,Haberlen:2010jw}, with shifts of $\sim$0.06--0.18~eV.
+We note that the question of calculating band offsets with a GGA such as PBE used here can be challenging, particularly between different materials.
+However, here we are considering offsets between systems with only a small structural change between them (from perfect bulk to the stacking faults) where these challenges with band alignment will be very small.

 We can further investigate the electronic properties of the stacking faults by resolving them spatially via the projected density of states (pDOS), and using this data to track the local positions of the VBM and CBM within the simulation cell.
 Since our focus is on the band edges, the pDOS is not shown in the main text, but is provided for all the SFs in both wz and zb in the supplementary information.
 In general the valence band maximum is more strongly affected than the conduction band minimum.
 The variation of the local band gap through the simulation cell is shown in Fig.~\ref{fgr:Band_Gap} for the two most common stacking faults in wz and zb, with data for all the other SFs given in the supplementary information.
 We see that the change in the gap is anti-correlated with the potential differences in Fig.~\ref{fig:potentialtrace}, with the gap widening where the potential is negative.
 This also coincides with the location of the depletion in the valence bands, consistent with the shift of the VBM to lower energies.
 Calculated band gap changes $\Delta E_g$ (eV), band offsets $\Delta E_C$ (eV) and $\Delta E_V$ (eV) for the stacking faults with respect to respective bulk crystals of wz and zb GaN are presented in supporting information.